AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/grouping-add-fourth-grouping.md

 content-type: reference
 product-area: reporting;projects
 navigation-topic: custom-view-filter-and-grouping-samples
-title: Grouping: add a fourth grouping to a list
+title: "Grouping: add a fourth grouping to a list"
 description: You can have 4 groupings in a matrix report.
 For more information about matrix reports, see Create a matrix report.
 ---